the-turing-way/the-turing-way/book/website/communication/citable/citable-cff.md

 ## How to create a CITATION.cff file (Faruk)

 The `CITATION.cff` is basically a `YAML` file with its own schema definition.
 The schema defines the rules for each field and which fields are required and which ones are optional.
-User needs to follow these rules to create a valid `CITATION.cff` file.
+The user needs to follow these rules to create a valid `CITATION.cff` file.

 A minimal example of a valid CITATION.cff file, that contains only the required keys, would look like this: